weorbitant/a11y-resources/README.md

 ## Repository Examples 📂

 - [Portfolio](https://github.com/kevinccbsg/a11y-resources/tree/main/portfolio-example): Example of one porfolio with bad a11y practices and the solutions.
+- [2025 talk](https://github.com/kevinccbsg/a11y-resources/tree/main/talk-october-2025): Repository with the content of the web accessibility talk given in October 2025.

 ## Docs 📃